feature-hub/feature-hub/docs/help/faq.md

 splitting][dynamic-code-splitting].
 The relevant code components would only be dynamically loaded when the Feature Service is used.

+## Can we integrate an existing Angular 2.0 application into the Feature Hub?

+Yes, but the application must first be [converted to a Feature App][writing-a-feature-app].
+The [`@feature-hub/react`][react-api] package could be used to integrate the application as a [DOM Feature App][dom-feature-app].
+However, if no other React Feature Apps are to be integrated, it could make sense to use an integration solution without React.

 [own-feature-service-definitions]:
   /docs/guides/writing-a-feature-app#ownfeatureservicedefinitions
+[dom-feature-app]: /docs/guides/writing-a-feature-app#dom-feature-app
 [dynamic-code-splitting]:
   /docs/guides/reducing-the-bundle-size#dynamic-code-splitting-with-webpack
+[react-api]: /@feature-hub/react/
+[writing-a-feature-app]: /docs/guides/writing-a-feature-app